readthedocs/blog/better-conda-support.rst

 Our first solution was a dedicated server for these kind of projects.
 We would manually assign them to this server on user requests.
-This workaround worked okay, but it involves a bad experience for the user and also us doing a manual setup each time.
+This workaround worked okay, but it involves a bad experience for the user and also us doing a manual step each time.
-Over the time, we hit again the same issue of OOM even given all the memory available to one project to build its documentation.
+Over time, we hit again the same issue of OOM, even giving all the memory available to one project to build its documentation.
 After some research, we found that `this is a known issue in the conda community`_ and there are some different attempts to fix it (like `mamba`_).
 Unfortunately, none of them became the standard yet and the problem is still there.